 How a 'Third Space' Can Help You Get Grounded

-I'm a cranky commuter.
-Every evening, leaving my office, I step onto the train with a brain packed full of all the day's stressors and still-to-dos.
+I was a cranky commuter.
+Every evening, leaving my office, I stepped onto the train with a brain packed full of all the day's stressors and still-to-dos.
 And I enter my “home life” with the exact same attitude and thoughts simmering from my office life.

-Needless to say, it doesn't make for a very relaxing evening.
+Needless to say, it didn't make for a very relaxing evening.

 So many of us do this without even realizing it—we let the stress of our 9-5, whatever that may be, seep into our "personal" time when we're supposed to be off the clock.

 That’s why it’s important to come up with a “Third Space”—a bridge between your work life and your personal life.